hpcugent/hanythingondemand/docs/Configuring_PuTTY_on_Windows.rst

 Download the required software
 ------------------------------

-Windows is notoriously hostile to software development so none of the technology required is built in.
-This means we need to download some software to begin.
+To work with Hanythingondemand from Windows, we need to download some software to begin.
 All of the following is available from the PuTTY website: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

 1. PuTTy - The ssh client.